neogazebo/panel/README.md

-EBIZU BACKEND SERVICE
+ADMIN PANEL
 ============================

-This application is used for all ebizu services
+This application is used for all backend office services

 YII VERSION
 ------------